Last Updated on July 18, 2024 by Paola Castillo

 How Does Term Life Insurance Work?

-Term life insurance is a policy that protects you for a set period of time — a “term,” if you will.
-In the event you pass away during the specific time period, the people you designate as beneficiaries on your policy will receive a cash payout based on your coverage amount.
+Term life insurance is a policy that protects you for a set period — a “term,” if you will.
+In the eyes away during the specific time the people you designate as beneficiaries on your policy will receive a cash payout based on your coverage amount.

 How Does Whole Life Insurance Work?

-Whole life insurance, on the other hand, offers more comprehensive coverage that’s not limited to a certain period of time.
-It lasts for the entirety of your lifetime, and it doesn’t require the insured party’s death in order to provide cash benefits.
+Whole life insurance, on the other hand, offers more comprehensive coverage that’s not limited to a certain period.
+It lasts for the entirety of your lifetime, and it doesn’t require the insured party’s death to provide cash benefits.

 With a whole life insurance policy, you get a guaranteed death benefit and a guaranteed cash value.
 These policies can also earn interest, so the longer you have them, the more valuable they become.
 They function like investments in this way.